fumingshih/Sendbox/Readme.md

 Sendbox
 =======

-Testing Dropbox API - this little tool fetches emails from your gmail account and uploads attachments to your dropbox folder.
+Testing Dropbox API (Java SDK v1.3.1) - this little tool fetches emails from your gmail account and uploads attachments to your dropbox folder.

 Include all .jars in 'lib' folder in your build path to compile.